Tomorrow Beauty, treatments with scientifically proven effectiveness,

 10. Peanut butter and other nut butters.

-Choosing the best protein depends on several factors, including your health or fitness goals, your food preferences, and possibly any specific dietary restrictions or needs.
+Choosing the best protein depends on several factors, including your health or fitness goals, your dietary preferences, and possibly any specific dietary restrictions or needs.
 Here are some of the best natural protein sources:

-1. Lean meat : Lean meats, such as chicken, turkey, lean beef and fish, are excellent sources of high-quality protein.
+1. Lean meat : Lean meats, such as chicken, turkey, lean beef, and fish, are excellent sources of high-quality protein.
 They also provide important vitamins and minerals, such as iron and zinc.

-2. Fish and seafood : Fish is an excellent source of protein, especially varieties rich in omega-3 fatty acids, such as salmon, mackerel, and sardines.
+2. Fish and Seafood : Fish is an excellent source of protein, especially varieties rich in omega-3 fatty acids, such as salmon, mackerel, and sardines.
 Seafood such as shrimp, mussels, and oysters are also rich in protein and essential nutrients.

 3. Eggs : Eggs are a complete and economical source of protein.
-They also provide vitamins, minerals and essential fatty acids.
+They also provide vitamins, minerals, and essential fatty acids.
 Most of the protein is found in the egg white, while the yolk contains healthy fats and other nutrients.

 It's important to diversify the protein sources in your diet to get a wide range of nutrients.
 In general, proteins from whole, natural sources are often considered the best options for optimal health.